Piper Professor Teaching Award

 - Nominee’s shortened CV highlighting information not already featured in the application form

-- The names of five people willing to submit letters of recommendation no later than Friday, November 9, 2018, if the applicant is selected as UTSA’s nominee.
+- The names of five people willing to submit letters of recommendation if the applicant is selected as UTSA’s nominee.

 (We encourage all nominees to identify and contact their five references and inform them of the possible need for letters and the timeline.
 However, there is no need to submit letters with the initial application.
 Letters may be from members of the administration, the nominee’s colleagues, and/or from current or former students.)

-Selection committee meets to determine the UTSA nominee
+UTSA awards committee meets to select UTSA nominee

 Piper Foundation announces winners.